-Chloe acted as a junior in a long case relating to the falsification of earnings on behalf of visa sponsors to enable them to meet Home Office criteria in relation to marriage visa.
-Her client was acquitted following a 6-week trial in which his daughter turned ‘Queens Evidence’.
+Represented one of seven Defendants in complex, case relating to the falsification of earnings on behalf of visa sponsors to enable them to meet Home Office criteria in relation to marriage visas.
+Chloe’s client was acquitted following a 6-week trial in which his daughter turned ‘Queens Evidence’:

-Chloe represented one of thirty-six men (a lead defendant) charged with public nuisance.
+Represented one of thirty-six men (a lead defendant) charged with public nuisance.
 The Defendants allegedly formed part of an organised crime ring who converged on Birmingham as an unauthorized gathering involving hundreds of motorcyclists.
 Following a 4-week trial Chloe’s client was acquitted.